 Kayden is a charming 12-year-old boy with a vivid imagination.
 He loves being active and shows interest in all sorts of activities including basketball, soccer, rugby league, skateboarding and bike riding.
-Spending time with friends is very important to him and he also enjoys his downtime using technology such as his iPad and Playstation.
+Spending time with friends is very important to him and he enjoys his downtime using technology such as his iPad and PlayStation.

 It is important to understand that Kayden’s time spent in care is not the result of anything he has done, but rather his family’s circumstance.
-Kayden has a background of complex childhood trauma which has impacted his ability to manage his emotions and makes dealing with stress quite difficult for him.

 Why do children come into care?

-Matching carers with children
+Matching children with carers

 We welcome input from carers about the children they would provide care for.
 We have a particular need for families available to care for groups of brothers and sisters and for older children and young people.